Khushpreet-Kaur01/PeaceBloom/README.md

 ## Usage

 1. Open the PeaceBloom application in your browser.
-2. Enter the text you want to analyze in the input field.
+2. Enter the text you want to journal in the input field.
-3. Click the "Analyze" button.
+3. Click the "Save Entry" button.
 4. The application will display the predicted emotion for the given text.

 ## Technologies Used